pokt-network/pocket-network-protocol/utility/README.md

 During each session, the Fisherman is expected to make `NumSamplesPerSession` of each active Servicer.
 The time at which they are made should be normally distributed throughout a session with some variance to avoid predictability.
 Servicers will timestamp and sign the requests to avoid forgery by the Fishermen.

 If a Servicer does not respond, the sample is marked as a Null.
 Since Fisherman salaries are based off of Nullable samples with a value, they are incentivized to exhaust sampling attempts to retrieve the Servicer's score, up to a maximum of `NumSamplesPerSession`.
+If a Servicer exceeds `MaxNullableSamples` in a single Session, the Fishermen will opt to submit a PauseMsg of the unavailable Servicer (which partially burns the Servicer's stake), enabling the protocol to introduce a new Servicer into the Session with the following block.
+The PauseMsg action is limited up to `MaxFishermenPauses` per Session to prevent faulty Fishermen behavior and incentivizing Fisherman to keep the Session access as healthy as possible.

-If a Servicer exceeds `MaxNullableSamples` in a single Session, the Fishermen will opt to submit a PauseMsg of the unavailable Servicer, enabling the protocol to introduce a new Servicer into the Session with the following block.
-The PauseMsg action is limited up to `MaxFishermenPauses` per Session to prevent faulty Fishermen behavior.
 Individual Fishermen salaries are then calculated through a combination of Application volume usage in a certain `(RelayChain, GeoZone)` pair as well as the quantity of non-Null samples.

-The following graph summarized some of the high-level interactions described above.
+The following graph summarizes some of the high-level interactions described above.

 ```mermaid
 graph LR